 Most insurance policies include provision for the insurance company to act in a fair and just manner to the policy holder, which is simply known as “good faith”.
 This is an overall understanding that both the insured and the insurer will deal with each other honestly.

 However, many legitimate insurance claims are rejected by insurance companies which can leave policy holders wondering what to do next.
+Injured victims face a system where insurance companies routinely deny or devalue legitimate claims, delay payment of income benefits, refuse to approve the necessary medical care, and even offer lowball settlements in an effort to save money on their end.
 In the event that the insured feels that they have an honest claim that has been rejected, a tort claim can be filed against the insurance company in an effort to have the policy honored and any other associated costs addressed in a compensation claim.

 Common Causes For Insurance Claims